jefo/computer-master-bot/packages/bot-machine/AI_AGENT_FRAMEWORK_REQUIREMENTS.md

 1.  **Schema-First Data Contracts:** All boundaries between system components (e.g., UI and business logic) must be defined by machine-readable schemas (e.g., using Zod), eliminating the ambiguity of `any` types.
 2.  **Type-Safe State Transitions:** State machines and routers must eliminate "magic strings" in favor of type-safe, discoverable APIs for defining states and transitions.

-This report details the core needs of an AI agent and translates them into these actionable architectural requirements, using the in-development `bot-express` framework as a case study.
+This report details the core needs of an AI agent and translates them into these actionable architectural requirements, using the in-development `bot-machine` framework as a case study.

 ---